talhaokur/readify/README.md

 It retrieves a list of URLs, makes them more readable, and creates an ePub file with the articles.

+## Disclaimer

+This application is a personal hobby project and is provided for educational and non-commercial purposes only.
+The tool allows users to download and convert content from provided URLs into an ePub format.
+However, it is the responsibility of each user to ensure that they are complying with copyright laws and terms of service of the websites they access.

+### Legal Notice:
+- The creator of this application does not claim ownership or responsibility for the content downloaded, converted, or redistributed by users.
+- This tool is not intended to be used for downloading copyrighted content without permission or violating the rights of content creators or website owners.
+- Any misuse of this tool for illegal or unethical purposes is strictly prohibited.
+The creator will not be held liable for any legal consequences or damages resulting from improper use.
+- By using this software, you agree to comply with these terms and take full responsibility for your actions.

+Please respect copyright and intellectual property rights when using this tool.

 ## How to run it
 ### Local
 ```bash